gtolomei/academic-kickstart/content/home/hero-ml.md

 The research mission of HERO-ML Lab is to make next-generation ML and AI systems more **understandable** to humans as well as **resilient** to adversarial attacks.

 Are you interested to join the team?
-Feel free to drop me a message at <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> or visit the website (TBA soon!) for more information about past and ongoing research projects and opportunities with the lab.
+Feel free to drop me a message at <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> or visit the website (TBA soon!) for more information about past and ongoing research projects, as well as opportunities with the lab.
 In the meantime, follow the official Twitter account <a href="https://twitter.com/hero_ml_lab">@hero_ml_lab</a> to keep you up to date!